 Originally named HP22B, the Carolina Reaper is bright red in color with a pointed tail and sort of creepy looking if you ask me.
-Folks have said that at first, it has a sweet, fruity flavor, but when the heat kicks in, grab a gallon of milk.
-Just read about this person’s unfortunate experience.
+Folks have said that at first, it has a sweet, fruity flavor, but when the spiciness kicks in, grab a gallon of milk.
+Just read about this person's unfortunate experience.

 19. Dragons Breath

 The name is no joke.
 Of all types of peppers, this is one you don't want to mess with or consume since the heat levels are said to be so intense that it's just not safe.
 Although there are conflicting finds, some purport that Dragon's Breath is even spicier than the Carolina Reaper.